medikoo/code-file-nav/README.md

 ## To do

 - Write unit tests
-- Use file/folder/drive list as keys for an object that contains metadata about each option
 - Speed up the `> Change drive` command
 - Implement `> Cut` command
 - Implement `> Copy` command